Nikephoros Bryennios the Younger: Writings

 At the suggestion of his mother-in-law, he wrote a history ("Material for a History", Ὕλη Ἱστορίας or Ὕλη Ἱστοριῶν) of the period from 1057 to 1081, from the victory of Isaac I Komnenos over Michael VI to the dethronement of Nikephoros III Botaneiates by Alexios I. The work has been described as a family chronicle rather than a history, the object of which was the glorification of the house of Komnenos.
 Part of the introduction is probably a later addition.

 In addition to information derived from older contemporaries (such as his father and father-in-law), Bryennios made use of the works of Michael Psellos, John Skylitzes and Michael Attaleiates.
 As might be expected, his views are biased by personal considerations and his intimacy with the royal family, which at the same time, however, afforded him unusual facilities for obtaining material.
-His model was Xenophon, whom he imitated with a tolerable measure of success; he abstained from an excessive use of simile and metaphor, and his style is concise and simple.
+His model was Xenophon, whom he imitated with a tolerable measure of success; he abstained from an excessive use of simile and metaphor, and his style was concise and simple.
 He has also been credited with drawing inspiration from the Greek historians of Republican Rome.
 He died in 1137 before finishing the work.
 The extent to which his wife's history, The Alexiad, draws on the second volume of Bryennios' work, is moot.